 - FIRST, SUBSCRIBE!
-Join our weekly newsletter so that you can stay up-to-date on PBM meet-ups, stay inspired about your new move, and get parenting tips and advice in your inbox.
+Join our newsletter so that you can stay up-to-date on PBM meet-ups, stay inspired about your new move, and get parenting tips and advice in your inbox.

 - Stay-at-home moms, working moms, female business owners, the members of Pittsburgh Brown Mamas are diverse.
 On any given day moms in our Private Facebook group are trading baby clothes, getting advice on which doctor to use or having a conversation about when to have “The Talk” with their tween.
 Find like-minded moms by joining the PBM’s private Facebook page.

 - Looking for schools?
 Charter school, private school or public school?
 The decision can be daunting.
 Here are three sites to help you decide.
 Pittsburgh Public Schools Magnet Office, PA Coalition of Public Charters and PA Association of Independent Schools.
 That should at least get you started.